IKOR-GmbH/sip-framework/docs/CONTRIBUTING.md

 - Does your pull request contain useful and necessary tests?
 - Was the Sonarqube analysis of your PR successful and all quality gates are met?
 - Have you added a complete, valid and self explaining changelog?
+    - Changelogs have to be put into one of these folders: `changelogs/bugfix`, `changelogs/documentation`, `changelogs/feature`, `changelogs/major`
+    - The name of the changelog file has to end with the suffix `.json`
+    - The format of a changelog file is as follow (don't copy the comments, only the real json key-value pairs):
+      ```json
+      {
+        # put your github username here
+        "author": "stieglma",

+        # put the id of the pull request here (yes that means you will need to create the pull
+        # request before you can finish writing the changelog entry)
+        "pullrequestId": 1,

+        # put a precise and short description of your changes here
+        "message": "Update documentation, add information about changelog entries for contributors",

+        # issue id is optional, there may be pull requests without related issues,
+        # so this field can be left out if necessary
+        "issue": "123"
+      }
+      ```
 - Is your pull request mergeable?
 - Was your branch deleted after merging the sources?
 - Does the pull request also contain necessary documentation changes or adaptions